 When you know you’ll be spending time at the airport for a meeting, event, or other business, the Long Term Lot is for you.
 Starting at $2 for each hour, this lot tops out at a daily maximum of $14.
 Walk to the terminal through the garage or use the convenient DAYrider courtesy shuttle.

-Short Term Lot – Thanks for dropping by!
+Short Term Park & Walk Lot – Thanks for dropping by!

-Right next to the terminal is the Short Term Lot, which is perfect for when you need to run in to the airport for a brief time – in fact, the first 30 minutes in your spot is free.
-Each half hour after this is just $3 with a daily maximum charge of $24.
+Right next to the terminal is the Short Term, Park & Walk Lot, which is perfect for when you need to run into the airport for a brief time – in fact, the first 30 minutes in your spot is free.
+Each half-hour after this is just $3 with a daily maximum charge of $18.
 The best part is that there’s no need to hold on to a ticket.
 Just swipe your credit card when you enter the lot and swipe the same one when you’re ready to leave.

 If you have someone picking you up after your trip, they can wait in the Cell Phone lot.
 This lot is totally free and offers free wi-fi as well as a handy Flight Information Screen so that they can keep an eye on arrivals while they wait for your call.